jiacheh4/Sirius-3/docs/final.md

 #### _Algorithm:_

-To be specific, we use DQN(Deep Q-Network) as our main algorithm.
+To be specific, we use DQN(Deep Q-Network) as our baseline algorithm.
 The key point of this algorithm is to fit the original q-value function by using a neural network, which is:

 > Q(s,a,w)~q(s,a)